 Preventive maintenance essentially combats anything that would put the workforce on hold or call the company’s reputation into question.
 But how do you implement preventive maintenance effectively?
 Below, we will discuss some specifics about how to get the most out of this valuable strategy.

 “By first defining what preventive maintenance (PM) is, and then educating and training people in the current state of their actual PM performance, the groundwork for improvement is laid.” –Torbjörn Idhammar

-The goal of PM is to assess potential problems before they arise and minimizing the effects of system breakdowns through regular check-ups.
-Replacing or overhauling a system will cost much more in the long run.
+The goal of preventive maintenance is to assess potential problems before they arise and minimizing the effects of system breakdowns through regular check-ups and maintenance tasks.
+Replacing or overhauling a system will drastically increase the maintenance cost in the long run.

-This is beneficial for both the technicians performing the PM and the organization itself, as the technician can work step-by-step to avoid overlooking any areas and the organization knows which areas are regularly serviced.
+This is beneficial for both the technicians performing the preventive maintenance and the organization itself, as the technician can work step-by-step to avoid overlooking any areas and the organization knows which areas are regularly serviced.

 When it comes to planned maintenance scheduling, there are even some free options available, such as Outlook Calendar; but they come with their own set of issues.
-While you might be tempted to invest in a tool specifically geared towards PM, doing so often means buying in to redundancy.
+While you might be tempted to invest in tools or spare parts specifically geared towards preventive maintenance, doing so often means buying into redundancy.

 One of the most valuable assets in the company are the workers who use the systems and equipment on a daily basis.
 Tap into their knowledge and observations about the health and well being of the systems and equipment.
 They can, in turn, pass this information along to the technicians so problems are identified quicker and solved with little, if any, downtime.

-The regularly scheduled PM process can be used to determine the remaining life of company assets and often techs are able to make the best recommendations for what should be replaced, especially since they have a very clear understanding of what your needs are, based on the scheduled preventive maintenance program.
+The regularly scheduled manufacturer recommendations for preventive maintenance process can be used to determine the remaining life of company assets and often techs are able to make the best recommendations for what should be replaced or updated with spare parts especially since they have a very clear understanding of what your needs are, based on the scheduled preventive maintenance program.

-This is where a comprehensive cost analysis of regular PM service versus equipment replacements, and the downtime associated, can be illustrated.
+This is where a comprehensive cost analysis of regular preventive maintenance service versus equipment replacements, and the downtime associated, can be illustrated.
 Once the bosses are able to rationalize the money saved through a preventive maintenance plan, they are more likely to understand why it is such a necessary service/tool.

 Furthermore, this process gives a regular snapshot of the system and equipment health, which keeps FMs, the workforce, and C-suite abreast of their organization’s equipment standards.
-The benefits of PM are numerous and should be explored by all progressive businesses and organizations.
+The benefits of preventive maintenance are numerous and should be explored by all progressive businesses and organizations.